 Black is beauty.
 Black don’t crack.
 Black is pride.
-So why do so many women want to bleach out their beauty?
-The debate as to why dark skinned women want to fit into the pale skin mould is ongoing and seemingly never ending.
+So why do so many women want to ruin their skin with dangerous bleaching procedures?
+The debate as to why dark skinned women want to fit into the pale skin mold is ongoing and seemingly never ending.
 The dangers have been highlighted and disastrous results are there for all to see.
 Still, black women interfere with their skin pigmentation to fit into the light skin society.

 How did this mindset that may very well be traced to the days of slavery creep into modern times and worse still to the custodians of beautiful black skin?
 What informs an otherwise beautiful woman to alter her skin colour?
 The need and extent to which women are messing with their pigmentation is both worrying and baffling, more so here where dark skin is predominant and we’re not necessarily discriminated against or oppressed for our skin colour.
 The skin bleaching phenomenon is so widespread and is feeding a whole line of businesses in both up market as well as dingy downtown salons, boutiques and shops.